More informed treatment decisions

 Signature service

-Pathnostics will call each patient to review specimen collection instructions, coordinate return, and answer questions about the process.
+Pathnostics will call each patient to review specimen collection instructions, coordinate same-day pickup for overnight shipping, and answer questions about the process.

 Fast turnaround time